butaixianran/Blender-Vmd-Retargeting/README.md

 or you can just remove all 5 morphs' data.

 # Update Log:
+## 1.6.4
+* Update UI with boxes
+* Go to Object mode when executing to prevent user run it in Edit mode
+* Remove Debug mode button, add a label for addon version

 ## 1.6.3
 * Set "ぺろっ" and "口角上げ"'s converting rate to 0.5, to make a better smile.
 * Handle "shift_jis" error to show a msg.